Bose QuietComfort Ultra Headphones (2nd Gen)

 • Both headphones can be folded.

-• Both headphones have a 40 mm driver unit size.
+• Both headphones use a 40 mm driver unit size.

-• Both headphones offer a battery life of 30 hours.
+• Both headphones offer 30 hours of battery life.

 • Both headphones have a rechargeable battery.